-As a department we have worked hard and successfully over the past few years to increase the students' independent learning skills, fostering their desire to achieve well and to produce work of the highest quality, while managing our own workload.
-We have developed flourishing mentoring systems involving the Sixth Form students in supporting each other and students lower down the school and this helps to foster great relationships between students of different ages.
+As a department we have worked hard and successfully over the past few years to build a Drama department that encourages the development of students' independent learning skills, fostering their desire to achieve well and to produce work of the highest quality, while managing our own workload.
+We are continually working to improve our own teaching through rigorous reflective practice, networking with other schools and attending external CPD, always with an eye to improving the educational experience for our students, their interest in the subject and their results.
+Outstanding lessons are expected and teachers rise to the challenge.